kubernetes/community/contributors/devel/release/issues.md

  - milestone/incomplete-labels - one or more of the required `kind/`, `priority`/ or `sig/` labels are missing
  - milestone/needs-approval - the `status/approved-for-milestone` label is missing
- - milestone/needs-attention - a status label is missing or an update is required
+ - milestone/needs-attention - the `status/in-progress` label is missing or an update is required
  - milestone/removed - the issue was removed from the milestone

 These labels are mutually exclusive - only one will appear on an issue at once.